dhsama51/dhsama51/README.md

 ## 🧭 Research Interest

-I am interested in understanding how security assumptions fail across protocol specifications, software implementations, and deployed systems.
+My previous work has focused on reproducing vulnerabilities and identifying the conditions under which security assumptions fail across specifications, implementations, and deployed systems.
+These experiences taught me to approach security problems through concrete threat models, reproducible experiments, and systematic analysis of failure conditions.

-In particular, I want to study implementation flaws and interpretation gaps in network and web protocols through reproducible experiments.
+I now want to extend this approach in two directions: evaluating vulnerabilities and unexpected behaviors in **network protocols, TLS implementations, and AI-enabled systems**; and using **AI to automate security-testing tasks** such as fuzzing-harness generation, test-input generation, and API call-sequence generation.

-My long-term goal is to develop practical methods that can **discover, validate, and help mitigate vulnerabilities in real-world systems**.
+My long-term goal is to develop practical methods for **discovering, validating, and mitigating vulnerabilities in both real-world software and AI-enabled systems**.

 ---